vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 ### Absence of perfect multicolinearity among predictors

+Eventually we decide to include only three variables in the model and estimate parametrers for them.
+This is the model that we've got:

+&nbsp;&nbsp;&nbsp;&nbsp;

 Multicolinearity
  - high condition number
  - high standard error for coefficeints indicates their instability
  - non-significant coefficients

-Eventually we decide to include only three variables in the model and estimate parametrers for them.
-This is the model that we've got:

-&nbsp;&nbsp;&nbsp;&nbsp;
+Some methods of finding coefficients of linear regression for example as

 ### Independence of errors